ustc-sunny/ustc-sunny.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi, there.
 I am He Sun (孙贺), a first-year Ph.D. student in the [Department of Computer Science and Technology](https://cs.ustc.edu.cn/main.htm) at the [University of Science and Technology of China](https://ustc.edu.cn/) (USTC), supervised by Prof. [Mingjun Xiao](http://staff.ustc.edu.cn/~xiaomj/indexEN.html).
 I am also lucky to have opportunities to collaborate with Prof. [Jie Wu](https://cis.temple.edu/~wu/) (Professor, Temple University, Fellow of IEEE/AAAS) and [Guoju Gao](http://web.suda.edu.cn/ggj/) (Associate Professor, Soochow University).
+**I am looking for opportunities for overseas Research assistant in 2024 and overseas postdoctoral candidates in 2025.
+If you are interested in my research, you can contact me**
 My research interests include reinforcement learning (Bandits/MARL etc.), privacy preservation, game theory, and mobile computing (Crowdsensing, UAV data harvest, and data trading).
 I have published several academic papers in top-tier international conferences and journals, including IEEE INFOCOM, IEEE Transactions on Mobile Computing, etc.

 # 🔥 News